When’s the Right Time to Give an Employee the Sack?

 Once you have decided to fire your employee, remember to treat him or her with respect that he or she deserves as a fellow human being.
 It is also always a good idea to comply with the local Human Resource regulations.
 In Singapore for example, issuing a termination letter is mandatory, failing which, the employee will still be considered an employee of your company.

 Employers should also continuously give their employees feedback before he or she is fired.
 This is to ensure that the employee is crystal clear on why the conversation of letting him or her go is taking place.
-Also document all of these down somewhere, which should help to minimise the likelihood of disputes happening should your employee feel that he or she is wrongfully fired.
+Also document all of these down somewhere, which should help to minimize the likelihood of disputes happening should your employee feel that he or she is wrongfully fired.

 In conclusion, nobody wants to be on the receiving end of the firing stick.
 But a good employer would avoid dragging out the dismissal process to reduce the agony experienced by both sides.
 Hence, If there’s one thing you should take away with you from this blog post, it’s to fire fast and hire slow.
 Do not be apprehensive of dismissing your employee when the time is right, and take your time to interview potential hires to make sure that they are the right fit for your company.